 This type of risk is mainly associated with the losses resulting due to the political situations of a country.
-Even a politician’s comment might not settle down well in the international community, thus contributing to country risk.
+Even a politician’s comment might not settle down well in the international community, thus contributing to the country risk.

 #1 – Quantitative Analysis

 Risk measures like beta coefficients and risk denoting ratios (e.g., debt-to-GDP ratioDebt-to-GDP RatioThe debt to GDP ratio is a metric to compare a country's debt to its GDP and measures its capability to repay its debt.
 A country with a high ratio would not have difficulty repaying its debt but will not seek debt due to higher chances of defaulting.) can be classified under quantitative methods.
 The Morgan Stanley Capital Investment Index or the MSCI Index is the most commonly used benchmark for many stocks, thus representing the entire global market under one roof.
 The beta coefficient for the MSCI Index of a country can be used as a measure of country risk.
 A total of 23 countries are represented through this index.

 Qualitative analysis leans more towards the subjective aspects of measurement.
 This will not provide investors with a risk number but can give an obvious idea about the risk environment of a country.
 Any sudden political upheaval or changes in the market statistics can render a country’s economy unstable, thus increasing its risk.
 Checking sovereign ratings and being updated with the latest changes helps investors to a great extent.

 When it comes to assessing country risk, there are lots of aspects to consider.
 Among these are the benefits that they offer the investors who trust the methods of measurement, follow them, and decide to invest or not in a venture.

 Let us have a look at a list of advantages that learning about the country risk can offer:

 - As indicated earlier, country risk assessment keeps investors warned and aware of what to expect from an investment in a particular country.